clairedn/cuda_multimulti_DDM/README.md

 - OpenCV 4
 - Python Libraries: `numpy`, `scipy`, `matplotlib` (matplotlib is optional and only needed for plotting)

-### Key Concepts and Terminology

-This package implements a Multi-Multi Differential Dynamic Microscopy (DDM) analysis pipeline.
-Some key terms used throughout this documentation:

-- **lambda (λ)**: Represents spatial wavelength in pixels.
-These are the values specified in the lambda.txt file.
-- **q**: Spatial frequency, calculated as q = 2π/λ.
-Higher q values correspond to smaller spatial scales.
-- **tau (τ)**: Time delay or lag time between frames, measured in frame counts or seconds when converted using the video frame rate.
-- **ISF**: Image Structure Function, which quantifies how image features change over different spatial and temporal scales.
-- **episode**: Time window size for temporal analysis, measured in frames.
-- **scale**: Tile size for spatial subdivision, measured in pixels.
-Must be powers of 2.

 ### Compilation on w1

 Clone the repository and compile the code (compiler warnings about C++ inheritance and function overriding in OpenCV could be ignored):